archanger/resume/README.md

 +37253915891 | chuyanov.k@gmail.com

 In IT since 2006(first dive).
 My route was step by step - I tried to code something with Delphi, followed the C language, and later discovered PHP.
 Finding my first job as a PHP developer was challenging due to a lack of experience.
 I continued to study C/C++ and got a job in Performance Lab as a Test-Engineer.
 In this position, I gained experience in Java and applied C knowledge.
 At some point, I became aware of iOS and decided to try this platform.
 After three months, I changed jobs and positions to an iOS developer.
 At the moment, I have about 10+ years of experience in iOS application development.
 During this time, I studied a lot of modern technologies and learned development approaches.
-Interested in cross-platform development and especially in Flutter, following trends in web development, have experience in TypeScript and React.
+Interested in cross-platform development and especially in Flutter, following trends in web development, and have experience in TypeScript and React.

 ## Work Experience